pangqiao/study/Linux/Debug/bcc/00-code/simple/README.md

 or BPF_MAP_GET_NEXT_KEY.
 These map manipulation command accepts an attribute with map_fd, key and value.

-Now lets lookup some code which can explain it’s working.
+Now lets lookup some code which can explain it's working.
 See the exmaple code here: https://github.com/pratyushanand/learn-bpf

 Above code is a standalone ebpf demo code which does not need any other